curl/everything-curl/libcurl/ws/support.md

 # Support

-WebSockets is an **EXPERIMENTAL** feature present in libcurl 7.86.0 and later.
+WebSocket is an **EXPERIMENTAL** feature present in libcurl 7.86.0 and later.
 Since it is experiental, you need to explicitly enable it in the build for it to be present and available.

-To figure if your libcurl installation supports WebSockets, you can call [`curl_version_info()`](../api.md) and check the `->protocols` fields in the returned struct.
+To figure if your libcurl installation supports WebSocket, you can call [`curl_version_info()`](../api.md) and check the `->protocols` fields in the returned struct.
 It should contain `ws` for it to be present, and probably also `wss`.